Adalab/modulo-3-evaluacion-final-LitaGarcia/README.md

 - Add more inputs and filters, for example checkbox
 - Create and use tests
 - Create a better structure of the project using more folders
+- Make a better design with a cleaner SCSS code

 ## Be free to test my code !
 Actio!